cognitedata/oryx/README.md

 An `HttpHandler` is a plain function that takes two curried arguments, a `NextFunc` and a `Context`, and returns a new `Context` (wrapped in a `Result` and `Task`) when finished.
 On a high level the `HttpHandler` function takes and returns a context object, which means every `HttpHandler` function has full control of the outgoing `HttpRequest` and also the resulting response.

 Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `NextFunc` or short circuit the execution by returning a result of `Result<Context<'a>, ResponseError>`.

-If an HttpHandler detects an error, then it can return `Result.Error` to fail the processing.
+E.g if an HttpHandler detects an error, then it can return `Result.Error` to fail the processing.

 The easiest way to get your head around a Oryx `HttpHandler` is to think of it as a functional Web request processing pipeline.
 Each handler has the full `Context` at its disposal and can decide whether it wants to fail the request by returning an `Error`, or continue the request by passing on a new `Context` to the "next" handler, `NextFunc`.